• Skip to primary navigation

 I have made homemade buttermilk biscuits several times over the years, tweaking the recipe several times.
 And now I have a recipe that will knock your socks off!

-These biscuits are buttery, moist and absolutely tasty whether eaten on their own or with butter or jam smeared on top.
+These biscuits are buttery, moist, and absolutely tasty whether eaten on their own or with butter or jam smeared on top.
+Enjoy these biscuits with Apricot Preserves or Healthy Strawberry Jam.

 You'll love these biscuits because they are ridiculously easy to make.
 Ready in 30 minutes from start to finish!
 As a busy mom, I am still able to make these biscuits over and over again for breakfast because of how easy they are to make.

-If you love biscuits, also check out my 3 Ingredient Biscuits and my Cream Cheese Biscuits.
+If you love biscuits, also check out our 3 Ingredient Biscuits and my Cream Cheese Biscuits.

 Ingredients for Buttermilk Biscuits